 Setting the Vanilla Fudge

 Once you’ve achieved the desired texture while beating the fudge, pour it into a baking dish lined with parchment paper.
-Here I am using a 3 quart pyrex baking dish.
-Use a rubber spatula or the back of a spoon to smooth the fudge out.
+Here I am using a loaf pan and below I am using a 3 quart pyrex baking dish.
+Use a rubber spatula dipped into water or the back of a spoon to smooth the fudge out.

 Vanilla Fudge Recipe Substitutions & Variations